Military

 Pan Sahel Initiative (PSI)

-The Pan Sahel Initiative (PSI) was initiated [apparently] in November 2002 designed to protect borders, track movement of people, combat terrorism, and enhance regional cooperation and stability.
-PSI was a State-led effort to assist Mali, Niger, Chad, and Mauritania in detecting and responding to suspicious movement of people and goods across and within their borders through training, equipment and cooperation.
-Its goals support two US national security interests in Africa: waging the war on terrorism and enhancing regional peace and security.
+The PSI was reportedly initiated in November 2002, and was designed to protect borders, track movement of people, combat terrorism, and enhance regional cooperation and stability.
+The PSI was a State-led effort to assist Mali, Niger, Chad, and Mauritania in detecting and responding to suspicious movement of people and goods across and within their borders through training, equipment and cooperation.
+Its goals supported 2 US national security interests in Africa: waging the war on terrorism and enhancing regional peace and security.

 The Sahel is a loosely defined strip of transitional vegetation that separates the desert from the tropical savannas to the south.
 The region is used for farming and grazing, and because of the difficult environmental conditions that exist at the border of the desert, the region is very sensitive to human-induced land cover change.
-There is increasing concern that clearing natural vegetation for farming exposes the fragile topsoil to the brunt of desert winds, and that these changes may be permitting the expansion of the region's deserts.
+There was increasing concern that clearing natural vegetation for farming exposes the fragile topsoil to the brunt of desert winds, and that these changes might be permitting the expansion of the region's deserts.

 In the 1960's a series of abnormally rainy years encouraged farmers to expand their herds and grazing lands.
 Then in the early 1970's there was a terrible drought.
 The plant life of the region was virtually wiped out.
 Some 40 percent of the cattle died.
 By the 1980's continuing drought had completely denuded the soil, creating choking dust storms and migrating dune fields.
 The desert was creeping into formerly verdant areas at an average rate of 10 to 15 meters a day, destroying the livelihoods of over 20 million people.
 More than a hundred thousand starved to death.